-This July we’ll be traveling from Hanoi to Ho Chi Minh City over 2 weeks – you can see our itinerary here – Good Morning Vietnam
+This July we’ll be traveling from Hanoi to Ho Chi Minh City over 2 weeks – you can see our itinerary here – Vietnam Family Holiday.

 I recently asked Evie what she was most excited and nervous about regarding the trip this summer.

 “I’m most excited about the idea of travel.
 I love learning about how other people survive in different parts of the world, and to see what is important in their eyes.
 I love traveling and I can’t wait for such an awesome experience!
 And I like food.

 I’m nervous for the idea that this is gonna be a long adventure.
 13 or more days in a different country is going to be crazy!
 I also think jet lag is gonna suck.
 Terribly.
 And I’m not tbe hugest fan of planes, or at least take off and landing, so I was thinking we could swim possibly? ;)”

 Evie will be the first person in her family to leave North America.
 We recently got her a passport and now she gets to learn about the process of obtaining visas, vaccinations – and gets to experience jet lag for the first time.
 All pretty exciting and daunting stuff for a 16 year old from Nebraska!

 From my perspective – I’m really excited about getting back to Vietnam and being able to show Evie my old home and favorite foods.
 One of my favorite things about Evie is her love of food and cooking – so Vietnam will be a culinary delight for both of us!
 But most of all, I’m just excited to travel with her and experience international travel for the first time through her eyes.